 Mobile connection –

 It is a better idea to come with a pre-activated SIM, with some talk time and data usage plans.
 This may sound absurd to many, including me.
 But some learn it the hard way.
 It is known that Wi-Fi internet is available in most hostels abroad, even more common in the United States, where open Wi-Fi is available in Public places like markets and parks.
 Despite that there may be cases when the Public Wi-Fi is not accessible and you may need a Wi-Fi to search online rates for some of the utilities which are significantly cheaper than the offline rates.
-Most importantly, free Wi-Fi internet at the US airports in most cases does not work.
+Most importantly, free Wi-Fi internet at the US airports in most cases do not work.

 Travel to the United States-